punctuations/presence/README.md

-### Someone remind me to make a contribution guide
+### Someone remind me to fix the todos in contribution guide